Scripture Reference: Genesis 7:11-9:17

 Click here for visual aids and story-telling methods.

-The slideshow above combines the entire story of Noah into one presentation.
+The slideshow above is from another site.
+It combines the entire story of Noah into one presentation.
 On this Mission Bible Class website, however, the story is divided into two parts:

 - How long did the rain last during the time of the flood?
 40 days and nights